 The Creator Hat Stack: The Skills You’re Already Using (Even as a Beginner)

 If you’re creating with AI—music, visuals, writing, video—this is the part nobody explains clearly: you’re not “just making content.”
-You’re wearing multiple hats at once.
+You’re doing the work of multiple roles at once.

 What the “Creator Hat Stack” means